'The Greatest:' Josh Allen's 6-TD outburst a message to the NFL... and the Bills

 The Bills have issues.
 But they also have the ultimate solution — dare defenses to punt the ball back to Josh Allen in the fourth quarter.
 The MVP is back.

 Isolate on Josh Allen when things go haywire and you’ll pick up on a theme.
-After dropped passes, wrong routes, missed blocks — mayhem to any degree — and the Buffalo Bills quarterback expresses zero emotion.
+After dropped passes, wrong routes, missed blocks — mayhem to any degree — the Buffalo Bills quarterback expresses zero emotion.
 It’s strange.
 Quarterbacks of his competitive breed typically cannot help themselves.
 Brady and Rodgers and Manning chastised teammates.
 Even his equals today, Patrick Mahomes and Joe Burrow, have been caught on camera completely fed up.

 Allen’s refusal to ever show up a teammate or a coach is admirable… about 99 percent of the time.
 Because let’s face it.
 There’s been times Allen shouldn’t play Mr. Nice Guy.
 Through all the playoff defeats, one teammate who’s close to the quarterback lamented the reality that Allen would never, ever go to Terry Pegula’s office with demands.
 Simply, it’s not his nature to wield his power as the most important person in the entire building.